Mtillmann/mtillmann.github.io/posts/gnome-control-alt-t-kitty-as-new-tab.md

 ---
 layout: doc
 date: 2026-01-13
-title: using gnome keyboard shortcut to create new kitty tab
+title: using gnome keyboard shortcut to create new kitty tab and general key disenshittification
 description: open a new kitty instance or a new tab in existing instance with keyboard shortcut
 tags:
   - gnome